estyxx/madedotcom.github.io/_posts/2021-07-28-solid-principles-illustrated-with-python.md

 SOLID is an acronym created by Bob Martin and Michael Feathers that refers to five fundamental principles that help engineers write maintainable code.

-## S: Single Responsibility principle
+## S: Single Responsibility principle SRP

 "A module, class, function should have one and only one reason to change."